02.00 Character Generation

-- One Skill Die/Rank equals one (1) creation point.
+- One Skill Rank equals one (1) creation point.

-- Three Skill Specialization Dice/Rank equal one (1) creation point.
+- Three Skill Specialization Rank equal one (1) creation point.

 Other restrictions apply

-- Class Attributes have a minimum of 1D and a maximum of 6D.
+- Class Attributes have a minimum of 1D and a maximum of 4D.

 - Non-Class attributes can have a minimum 1D and a maximum 3D

-- The maximum starting number of Dice/Rank that may be added to any one Class skill or specialization of skill is 4.
+- The maximum starting number of Rank that may be added to any one Class skill or specialization of skill is 3.

-- The maximum starting number of Dice/Rank that may be added to any one Non Class skill or specialization of skill is 2.
+- The maximum starting number of Rank that may be added to any one Non Class skill or specialization of skill is 2.

-Players of Human characters may add up to 10 additional creation points to their totals by taking an appropriate number of ranks in Disadvantages.
-Non-Human species may have their own creation point totals, maximum number of points from Disadvantages, and starting Advantages, Disadvantages, and Special Abilities.
+Players of Human characters may add up to 10 additional creation points to their totals by taking an appropriate number of points in Negative Traits or Disadvantages.
+Non-Human species may have their own creation point totals, maximum number of points from Disadvantages, and starting Traits.

-For worlds involving more Special Abilities, gamemasters should feel free to raise the number of starting creation points and the number of possible creation points received from Disadvantages.
+For worlds involving more Special Abilities, GMs should feel free to raise the number of starting creation points and the number of possible creation points received from Disadvantages.